Ginirama

-Ginirama is an Indian television drama in the Kannada language that premiered on the Colors Kannada channel on 17 August 2020.
-The show is official remake of Marathi serial Jeev Zala Yeda Pisa airing on Colors Marathi.
+Ginirama is an Indian Kannada language TV series that premiered on the Colors Kannada on 17 August 2020.
+The show is official remake of Marathi serial Jeev Zala Yedapisa airing on Colors Marathi.

 Plot

 Ginirama is the story of the talented Mahathi and Shivaram.
 Mahathi’s runs in with Shivaram, the right-hand man of the local MLA Bhavani leads her to assume that the kind-hearted Shivaram is a ruffian.
 A game of politics and vendetta ensues between Bhavani and her archrival, where Mahathi and Shivaram are made pawns and forced into a marriage they are not ready for.
 Them, finding love amidst an ongoing political feud, forms the rest of the story.